peterparkedcar165/minecraft_mod_ideas/README.md

 Gallade has decreased Arrow Velocity, Damage and Draw Speed, but has increased Attack Power, Attack Damage, and Attack Speed.
 Cooldown Reduction is increased through Attack Speed.

+Ledyba and Ledian can glide, with the duration scaling over evolution.

+Flabebe line has increased stats around flowers, and can fly but at slow speed.

 # Misc 💭: